Project 1: Arrays

 Grading

-To Partially Complete this project, your project must
+To receive Level 1 Credit for this project, your project must

 • be free of syntactic errors preventing compilation,